shalex88/gst-pipeline-launch/README.md

 - Clean up elements that were already created and linked On branch-connection failure
 - Support explicit src pad name in Parser and PipelineElement
 - Refactor gst logging messages
+- Investigate why the CI run fails when running on Ubuntu 24.04 but does work locally

 ## Known issues